yottaawesome/fsnd-project-3/README.md

 # FSND Project 3: Going live with Digital Bookshelf

 This is the final project for Udacity's Full Stack Developer Nanodegree.
-This project sees the deployment of [Project 2: Digital Bookshelf](https://github.com/yottaawesome/fsnd-project-2) to a live, configured, and secured Ubuntu server hosted via Amazon Lighsail.
+This project sees the deployment of [Project 2: Digital Bookshelf](https://github.com/yottaawesome/fsnd-project-2) to a live, configured, and secured Ubuntu server hosted via Amazon Lightsail.

 ## Application URL